Set up user-defined metabolic pathways into an anvi'o-compatible database.

 Why must we format the module files this way, you ask?
 Well, to be honest, KEGG modules are formatted like this, and our infrastructure for working with that data has simply been adapted to work with arbitrary, user-defined data.
 KEGG makes the rules :)

-If you haven’t yet run anvi-setup-kegg-kofams on your computer, you will get an error when you try to run this program.
-This is because KEGG data is always used in addition to user-defined modules, and we need to be aware of which KEGG modules exist so we can make sure none of the user-defined modules have the same identifiers as these.
+If you haven’t yet run anvi-setup-kegg-data on your computer, you will get an error when you try to run this program.
+This is because KEGG data can be used in addition to user-defined modules, and we need to be aware of which KEGG modules exist so we can make sure none of the user-defined modules have the same identifiers as these.

 By default, this program looks for the KEGG data in the default location, so if you have set up KEGG data in a non-default directory, you should specify the path to that directory using the